rerrani/tipy/README.md

    * run it as a program: ` python3 tipy.py `

-       this will run a worked out example for the evolution of a subhalo
+       this will run a worked out example for the evolution of an NFW subhalo